-Brian is currently Associate Professor of Cello and Coordinator of Chamber Music at Boise State University in Boise, Idaho.
+Brian is currently Professor of Cello and Coordinator of Chamber Music at Boise State University in Boise, Idaho.
 Before joining the faculty at BSU, he was on the faculties of the Townsend School of Music at Mercer University in Georgia, Spring Arbor University and Albion College and served as co-director of the Jackson Symphony String Academy in Jackson, MI.
 At UNCG, he was the administrative assistant for the Luigi Silva Centennial Cello Celebration and the Bernard Greenhouse Cello Celebration and performed at both festivals.
 He has given presentations at national American String Teachers Association conferences, as well as other regional and state conferences.

 During the summers, he performs and teaches at the Fairbanks Summer Arts Festival, in Fairbanks, Alaska, and has been on the faculty at the Green Valley Chamber Music Festival in Las Vegas, the Summer Music Institute in San Antonio, TX, and the String Camp of Rochester.
 As a student, he attended such festivals as Aspen, Interlochen, Roundtop, the Quartet Program at Bucknell University, the Heidelberg Castle Opera Festival in Heidelberg, Germany, the Thy International Chamber Music Festival in Denmark, the Hampden-Sydney Chamber Music Festival in Virginia and the Banff Centre for the Arts in Banff, Canada.

 As a chamber musician, he has appeared as guest cellist with the Penderecki String Quartet, performed with the Kandinsky Piano Trio, the Chimera Duo, and has been coached by members of the Cleveland Quartet, Shanghai Quartet, Amadeus Quartet, Ying Quartet, St. Lawrence Quartet, Brentano Quartet, Beaux Arts Trio, and the Guild Piano Trio.

 His teachers and mentors have included Brooks Whitehouse, Pamela Frame, Alan Harris, Marcy Rosen, Mary Ruth Leonard, Paul Katz, Ron Leonard, and Eleanor Schoenfeld.
 He studied viola da gamba and early music with Paul O’Dette, Christel Thielmann, Mark Cudek and Ann-Marie Morgan.

 He performs on a Carlo Galbusera cello, circa 1828, a Neuner und Hornsteiner with Baroque cello setup, circa 1865, and a 5-string violoncello piccolo.